jgeorge37/acmwosu-db/README.md

 ## Running database migrations
 1. Install PostgreSQL and create a database.
-2. Create an .env file in the acmwosu-db/migrations directory with the following:
+2. Create an .env file in the root directory with the following:
 ~~~~
 # Specifiy that you are working locally.
 NODE_ENV=local